Back to Blogs

 Non-compliance implications:

-The law doesn't specify penalties, but failure to secure proper consent could expose employers to legal challenges and potential liabilities.
+The law doesn't specify penalties, but it could expose employers to legal challenges and potential liabilities.

 The Utah AI Policy Act focuses on transparency in generative AI usage across various sectors, including HR.
 It aims to ensure individuals know when they are interacting with AI.